 Yes, you read that right!
-Believe it or not, by providing an exceptional client or customer experience, your firm can turn an ordinary or undesirable situation into a moment of delight.
+Believe it or not, by providing an exceptional client or customer experience (CX), your firm can turn an ordinary or undesirable situation into a moment of delight.

-Living in Raleigh, we’re used to hurricanes and hailstorms – but we still don’t appreciate the damage and hassle they often bring.
+Living in Raleigh, we’re used to hurricanes and hailstorms.
+However, we still don’t appreciate the damage and hassle they often bring.
 A few years ago, we had a rough storm that resulted in some pretty severe roof damage to our house.
 After evaluating the storm’s aftermath, we prepared ourselves to deal with the frustration and overwhelm of the home repair process.
-We searched, selected and contacted a roofer not really sure what to expect, but were pleasantly surprised from the initial engagement phase.
-The company made it simple, easy, efficient and even…enjoyable?
+We searched, selected, and contacted a roofer not really sure what to expect, but were pleasantly surprised from the initial engagement phase.
+The company made it simple, easy, efficient, and even enjoyable.

 The end result — I wanted to refer them and buy more from them before they even asked.

 How Delivering an Exceptional Client Experience can Lead to Referrals and Easy Cross Selling Opportunities

 Several months later I received a phone call from my account executive checking in on the roof.
 He also remembered my parents lived in a nearby neighborhood just hit by yet another hailstorm and asked if they needed any help.
 The company listened, which now allowed them to align their capabilities with a new potential need.
 My response was a resounding YES – please help them!